ragundo/exportmaps/README.md

 A DFHack plugin for exporting world maps while in game.

 ## What do it does?
-It exports all the legends mode world maps while in game.
+It exports all the world maps while in game.
 There's no need to enter Legends mode.

 The following maps can be generated:
 * Elevations including lake and ocean floors